yusuf-s-ahmed/yusuf-s-ahmed/README.md

 <code>Cloud & Software Engineer</code>
 <br><br>
 I'm a Computer Science BSc who has proven experience in cloud technologies and development.
-Right now, I'm working on upskilling my knowledge of cloud architecture by pursuing certifications.
+Currently, I'm working on upskilling my knowledge of cloud architecture by pursuing certifications.

 - 🔭 I'm currently interning at a private physiotherapy clinic as a Cloud & Software Engineer